 Protective Caps for All Occasions

-Why does your child need a sleep cap?
+Why does your child need to use sleep, swim or shower caps?
 Well… not all kids do.

-But if your child has curly-whirly hair, wears braids or is of African heritage, sleep caps and swim caps are just what they need to keep those crowns of joy in good condition.
+But if your child has curly-whirly hair, wears braids or is of African heritage, sleep caps swim caps and shower caps are just what they need to keep those crowns of joy in good condition.
 We spend a few hours every couple of weeks braiding our daughters’ hair.
-If they didn’t use sleep caps, we would be spending every weekend braiding.
+If they didn’t use sleep caps, for example, we would be spending every weekend braiding.
 Instead, the girls protect their braids with caps and we can spend our time having fun!

-Sleep caps are a waste product, made from the textile offcuts from the Italian and Chinese swimsuit industries.
+Sleep caps are a waste product, made from the textile offcuts from the swimsuit industry.